 If your dog seems up to the adventure, it’s time to set up their winter wonderland.
 Food and water are essential for their well-being, though keeping their water from freezing can be a challenge.
 A simple tool like a Styrofoam cooler, a tire, or even a ping-pong ball can be enough to keep their water in liquid form, according to the NCRAOA.

 As for shelter, you have many options.
 You can insulate an existing dog house, install a heater, or invest in a heating pad.
 Even small changes like adding a flap on the doggy door can help keep heat in so that your pet can have a warm and cozy dog house of their own.

 Your dog’s bedding can make a world of difference too, so don’t be afraid to splurge on something that they love.
 Not only will the fuzzy fabric keep them warm, but it will add an element of comfort and home to the outdoor space.

-Pedigree advises all dog owners to keep an eye on their pup anytime the thermometer reads 20 degrees Fahrenheit or below.
+Keep an eye on your pup anytime the thermometer reads 20 degrees Fahrenheit or below.
 If your dog seems at all anxious (pacing, whining, howling, etc.) or uncomfortable, you should consider updating their outdoor heating or bringing them inside.

 Remember, your dog won’t necessarily love the winter weather just because they’re from a cold-friendly breed.
 On the other hand, your pup might be a snow-hound even if they belong to a traditional indoor breed.
 The best way you can answer the above questions is by paying attention to your individual dog and your best judgment.
 If you’re unsure about letting your pooch spend time outdoors this winter, ask your vet what they would recommend.